drdrsh/interactive-bpann/README.md

     grunt
     grunt serve

-This will install all the dependancies and run grunt server on port 9000
+This will install all the dependancies and run grunt server on port 9000, then navigate to the following url

     http://localhost:9000/index.html